KeenanLukeOM/alchemix-v3-docs/docs/user/concepts/borrowing-in-alchemix.md

 # Borrowing in Alchemix

 After converting ETH or USDC into the Meta-Yield Token, the next step is borrowing.
-The vault keeps your collateral and lets you mint synthetic assets, alETH or alUSD respectively, worth up to ninety percent of the collaterals face value.
+The vault keeps your collateral and lets you mint synthetic assets—alETH or alUSD respectively—worth up to ninety percent of the collateral’s face value.

 ## How borrowing works